realpython/python-guide/docs/scenarios/clibs.rst

 `Boost.Python <http://www.boost.org/doc/libs/1_59_0/libs/python/doc/>`_
-requires a bit more manual work to expose C++ object functionality, but it is capable of providing all the same features SWIG does, and then some, to include providing wrappers to access PyObjects in C++, extracting SWIG- wrapper objects, and even embedding bits of Python into your C++ code.
+requires a bit more manual work to expose C++ object functionality, but it is capable of providing all the same features SWIG does and then some, to include providing wrappers to access PyObjects in C++, extracting SWIG- wrapper objects, and even embedding bits of Python into your C++ code.